utkarshcmu/grafana.org/content/blog/2018-11-09-timeshift-ep68.md

 [**How to create a high availability Grafana 5.3 environment in AWS OpsWorks**](https://ulyaoth.com/tutorials/how-to-create-a-high-availability-grafana-5-3-environment-in-aws-opsworks/):  This tutorial will tell you everything you need to know to set up Grafana in AWS OpsWorks.

 [**Microservices monitoring with Envoy service mesh, Prometheus & Grafana**](https://hackernoon.com/microservices-monitoring-with-envoy-service-mesh-prometheus-grafana-a1c26a8595fc):  This is the second post in the *Observability with Envoy service mesh* series.
 You can read the first post about Distributed Tracing [here](https://medium.com/@dnivra26/distributed-tracing-with-envoy-service-mesh-jaeger-c365b6191592).
-This article explains what Envoy service mesh does, and how you get Envoy metrics into Prometheus and visualize the data in Grafana.
+This article explains what Envoy service mesh does, and how to get Envoy metrics into Prometheus and visualize the data in Grafana.

-[**[VIDEO] Bonobo, Airflow And Grafana To Visualize Your Business**](https://www.youtube.com/watch?v=UUrk1K45Euw):  At PyConDE, Romain Dorgueil shows us how to use a few different tools to build valuable dashboards to monitor your business metrics, and the steps that will set you up for success: 1.
+[**[VIDEO] Bonobo, Airflow And Grafana To Visualize Your Business**](https://www.youtube.com/watch?v=UUrk1K45Euw):  At PyConDE, Romain Dorgueil shows us how to use a few different tools to build valuable dashboards to monitor business metrics and the steps that will set us up for success: 1.
 Plan, 2.
 Implement, 3.
 Monitor, 4.
 Iterate.

 <br />
 <hr />